 For what we’ve said about maple, completely remove it from your mind when reading about hickory.
 Hickory is more tailored to the rustic taste, with pock marks, knots and grain patterns being its specialty.
 No one style is better than another, with the variance of these two options being evidenced.
 Hickory also takes to stain differently than other woods, resulting in a spectrum of contrast from one side of a plank to another, adding more character to the already long list this wood provides.
 Dark hickory is a perfect option for white kitchens, giving a unique contrast that makes your floors seen while letting your cabinets attract the eye.
 Installation for these engineered floors is incredibly easy for installers, giving the ability to install over concrete, wood, vinyl floors, and radiant heat systems.

-Investing in engineered hardwood flooring is an investment in the beauty, value, and longevity of your home.
+Engineered hardwoods are a great choice for those who want an investment in the beauty, value, and longevity of their home.
 In the current real estate market, buyers are looking for move-in ready homes that require little renovation or changing.
 Finding an engineered flooring that suits your home will not only give you everyday satisfaction, but also adds property value putting in quality material that will last with your home in the long run both in durability and style.
 InDesign has engineered flooring options that expand well beyond this list and that will surely cater to any style of home out there.
 With the recent advancements in engineered hardwood, our installers can give you the look you’ve been dreaming of in no time at all.
-Give us a call at 678.607.2935 or stop by at our flooring showroom today to see how close your look is to becoming reality.
+Give us a call or stop by today to see how close your look is to becoming reality.